-In Mexico, Gil soon starts to record with the Memo Salamanca Orchestra for the Peerless record label and soon had another single in 1962 with “Aquel Rosario Blanco” which cements her popularity within the Mexican public.
+In Mexico, Gil soon started to record with the Memo Salamanca Orchestra for the Peerless record label and soon had another single in 1962 with “Aquel Rosario Blanco”, which cemented her popularity with the Mexican public.
 The song had previously been released in Cuba by Amelita Frades.
 Eventually, all her singles on the Peerless label were compiled into an LP of the same name, Aquel Rosario Blanco, LD-698.
-With her recent successes in Mexico, Venezuela, Columbia, Puerto Rico and Miami, Gil continued to record and perform al throughout central and south America and Mexico.
+With her recent successes in Mexico, Venezuela, Columbia, Spain, Puerto Rico and Miami, Gil continued to record and perform all throughout Central and South America and Mexico.
 For her next album Bajo las Luces de México for the ECO label No. 208 (a subsidiary of the Peerless label), she again uses the Memo Salamanca Orchestra with some tracks recorded with the Sergio Pérez Orchestra.
 During her brief years in Mexico, she received several propositions to appear in movies but never appeared to show a significant interest in acting.

 Recording for the Velvet

 Gil would remain in Miami for nearly a decade and during most of that time, she recorded exclusively for the record label Velvet.
 During her tenure on the label, she recorded 12 LPs for the label and used the Porfi Jimenez Orchestra for most of those recordings.
 Her first two albums for the Velvet label, La Cancionera Internacional (Velvet 1302), Voz y Estilo de La Única...
 (Velvet 1317), produced modest radio hits but the title track of her third album for the label, Hambre (Velvet 1332) produced a huge international hit in 1966.
 The second single release from the album, “Amor Gitano (Mal Pago)”, further continued the momentum of the album.